12Balu34/ansible-for-nsxt-docs/docs/source/nsxt/nsxt_policy_bfd_profile_module.rst

 Synopsis
 --------
-- Creates or deletes a Policy IP Block.
+- Creates or deletes a Policy BFD Profile.
 Required attributes include id and display_name.